kephale/napari-dl-at-mbl-2024/napari-workshops/notebooks/dl_in_napari.md

 ![A 2D cell segmentation with cellpose shown in napari](./resources/cellpose_screenshot.png)

+From Carsen Stringer's group at HHMI Janelia Research Campus.

+For more info see [here](https://github.com/MouseLand/cellpose-napari).

 Steps:

 1. File > Open Sample > cellpose-napari > Cells 2D